-PRESIDENT AND CHIEF EXECUTIVE OFFICER, YELLOW PAGES LIMITED
+CHIEF EXECUTIVE OFFICER, YELLOW PAGES LIMITED

-David A. Eckert has served over the past 35 years as a Chief Executive Officer of international companies in a wide range of industries including the Hibu Group Limited, a business providing digital marketing services and print advertising to small and medium enterprise customers.
-He was Vice-President and Partner at Bain & Company and was Chief Executive Education Officer at Kellogg School of Management.
+David A. Eckert is the Chief Executive Officer of Yellow Pages Limited.
+Mr. Eckert has over 35 years of experience, having served as CEO of international companies in a wide range of industries including Hibu Group, a business providing print advertising, websites and other internet services to small and medium enterprise customers.
+Mr. Eckert was Vice-President and Partner of Bain & Company and served as Chief Executive Education Officer at Kellogg School of Management.